Work underway at Mont-Royal station

 - Parking: Some parking spaces on Rivard Street will be removed to make room for vehicle traffic.

-Trucks will enter and exit the worksite along Berri, either via Mont-Royal or the bus loop.
-Flaggers will be present at all times during truck movements to ensure user safety.
+Trucks will enter and exit the worksite on Berri, either via Mont-Royal or the bus loop.
+Flaggers will be present at all times during truck movements to ensure safety.

 What measures will be implemented to ensure safety around the worksite?